EEDAR113/MyTrucksure.com-Ready-to-send-/README.md

 1. Open the `.html` file in a code editor (VS Code recommended — free at [code.visualstudio.com](https://code.visualstudio.com)).
 2. Find the section you want to change and edit the text, links, or images.
+3. **Update `js/search-index.js`** — if you changed any visible text, update the corresponding `content` field in the search index so search results stay accurate.
-3. Save and refresh your browser to preview.
+4. Save and refresh your browser to preview.
-4. Commit and push to deploy.
+5. Commit and push to deploy.

 ### Adding a new event page